marcel-artioli/marcel-artioli.github.io/index.md

 ---
 layout: default
-title: André Marinha
+title: Marcel Artioli
 ---

-## Welcome!
+## Bem-vindo!
+Benvenuto!
+Welcome!
+Wilkommen!

-I am a PhD student in Political Science and Sociology at the [Scuola Normale Superiore](https://www.sns.it/it/persona/andre-queiroz-candido-de-carvalho-marinha).
-My ongoing doctoral research focuses on social cleavages and political behaviour in Southern Europe.
-On a parallel endeavour, I have also been working on topics of political representation and constituency service in Sub-Saharan Africa as part of the project [HOME - How Members of Parliament in Africa Represent Their Constituencies](https://project-home.pt/).
+I am a PhD Researcher in Transnational Governance at [Scuola Normale Superiore and Scuola Superiore Sant'Anna](https://www.sns.it/en/persona/marcel-artioli), Florence.
+With over a decade of experience in agrarian and rural development, I served as State Coordinator for Brazil’s National Land Credit Program (PNCF) at the State of São Paulo and as an analyst for the São Paulo Land Institute (ITESP).
+My academic expertise in International Political Economy and environmental policy is supported by a master’s in international relations from the Graduate Program in International Relations San Tiago Dantas (Unesp, Unicamp, PUC-SP), Brazil and bachelor degree in International Relations from São Paulo State University (Unesp).

-My research interests are concerned with the interplay between inequality, culture, and politics.
-In the context of my doctoral research, I am interested in examining how social inequalities come to shape political attitudes, preferences, and behaviour.
-The underlying assumption is that attitudes and behaviour cannot be understood as automatic reflections of material conditions.
-Instead, the relevance of social inequalities lies in how they are mediated by symbolic boundaries and processes of political activation that shape political attitudes, preferences, and behaviour.
-In particular, I seek to understand when and how structural divisions become politically meaningful, and how they are interpreted, mobilised, or instrumentalised by political actors.
+My PhD research investigates the roles of state and non-state actors in steering environmental policies in Brazil.
+The study explore the dynamics of transnational climate change governance, examining the actions of various actors and their partnerships in addressing climate change and other environmental issues.
+My research interests are international political economy, global environmental and climate politics, transnational climate change governance, and Brazilian environmental policies.

-I hold an MSc in Sociology from ISCTE – University Institute of Lisbon, a Postgraduate Diploma in Social Research Methods from the Institute of Social Sciences (ICS), University of Lisbon, and a BA in Political Science and International Relations from NOVA University of Lisbon.
-In 2023, I was a Visiting Research Fellow at the Department of Portuguese and Brazilian Studies at Brown University.
+I was a fellow at the Managing Global Governance (MGG) Academy 2022 at the German Institute of Development and Sustainability (IDOS) in Bonn, Germany and a researcher at the Observatório de Regionalismo (ODR) (2016-2019), and at the Center for International Studies and Analysis (NEAI), São Paulo State University.
+I am a member of the European Consortium for Political Research (ECPR).
+In 2025, I was a Visiting Guest PhD Researcher at the Environmental Governance Department at the German Institute of Development and Sustainability (IDOS).

-If any of this aligns with your interests or you'd like to connect, feel free to reach out at [andre.marinha@sns.it](mailto:andre.marinha@sns.it)
+If this resonates, I’d love to chat.
+You can reach me at [marcel.artioli@sns.it](mailto:marcel.artioli@sns.it)